hacarus/hacarus-x-edge-xilinx/README_en.md

 ---
 # 3. System Requirements

-## 3.1 Required Items
+## 3.1 Hardware

-The items listed below are required to operate the Hacarus Sparse AI Kit.
+The hardware listed below is required to operate this Kit.

 * Items included in ZCU104
     * ZCU104 Evaluation Board